Powering Insights: Using Power BI as a Business Analyst

 Microsoft often improves Power BI, so remaining up to date is critical:

-Power BI Community: Join the Microsoft community, attend webinars, and engage in forums to learn from other business analysts and subject matter experts.
+Power BI Community: Join the Microsoft community, attend webinars at work, and engage in forums to learn from other business analysts and subject matter experts.
+Personally, I've learnt more by engaging with Power BI analysts in the workplace.

 Microsoft Documentation and Training: Microsoft provides extensive documentation as well as training sessions.
 These are fantastic resources for both new and experienced Power BI users.